 Country Answer Argentina (a) Not yet. (b) Not specifically with respect to energy or infrastructure projects.
 Brazil (a) Yes.
-There are measures specific to the aviation and airport sectors regarding payment obligations (ATC and concession grant fees), quality standards and grandfather rights for slots.
-From an environmental standpoint, many authorities have suspended procedural deadlines (e.g., to present evidence of compliance with certain environmental obligations (see item 4.c). (b) No. There have been some initiatives in connection with taxes, but none of them specifically target the energy and infrastructure sector.
-Chile (a) No. (b) No. Colombia (a) Yes.
+From an environmental standpoint, many authorities have suspended procedural deadlines (e.g., to present evidence of compliance with certain environmental obligations (see item 4.c). (b) No. There have been some initiatives in connection with the relief of tax filing, reporting and payment obligations, but none of them specifically target the energy and infrastructure sector.
+The federal government and the Brazilian power regulator have recently approved the following measures: (i) a discount of 100% on consumption up to 220 kWh/m, which will be funded with resources from existing sectorial accounts and additional resources from the federal government; and (ii) the anticipated transfer of resources allocated in existing reserves to power distributors and other market players.
+Chile (a) No. (b) Not directly.
+However, the Stamp Tax rates have been temporarily reduced to 0% with respect to the taxes accrued until September 30, 2020.
+This benefit applies to financing and refinancing of infrastructure and energy projects during this period.
+Colombia (a) Yes.
 Regulations have been enacted providing for, among others, the suspension of toll collection, environmental time restriction for the operation of airstrips, and special authorizations to operate cargo for supply of first necessity goods in private and public service ports.
 In the case of the electric energy industry, environmental regulations and provisions issued during this state of emergency have been designed to postpone administrative and judicial deadlines and to inform the public how to submit requests via the internet, among others.
 None have exempted or provide relief for environmental licensing applications. (b) Yes.
 Both at the national and municipal/district level.
 For further details relating to local level, please refer to the following link: more information Costa Rica (a) No. (b) Yes.
 Regulations providing tax filing, reporting and payments relief have been adopted.
 Ecuador (a) No. (b) No. However, certain tax relief measures have been proposed for specific taxpayers/sectors, including, among others, airline operators.
-The government has recently announced the approval of tax relief measures in the coming days, which may impact the energy and infrastructure sectors.
-Mexico (a) Yes.
-Several federal governmental authorities have adopted measures whereby the suspension of terms and deadlines has been ordered in connection with acts and proceedings carried out before such governmental authorities, including the Energy Regulatory Commission (CRE), the Ministry of Energy (SENER), the Ministry of Environment and Natural Resources (SEMARNAT), the National Center of Energy Control (CENACE), the Federal Antitrust Commission (COFECE) and the Federal Institute of Communications (IFT).
-Please see below links to the corresponding client alerts prepared by our Firm: CRE and SENER:
+On the other hand, a system that requires certain taxpayers to carry out monthly self-withholding at source on taxable income earned in each month has been implemented.
+This is applicable to, among others, companies that have the following types of contracts in place with the state: